Is a bad definition of "derelict" partly behind the bad dereliction in Dublin?

 Now, the developed campus is up and running with 177 students in the junior school.

-That number will soon rise to 400, when the senior school opens this year, said Gordon Cummins of the parent staff association.
+That number will rise to 400 in the coming years as the junior school becomes dual stream and reaches its capacity, says Gordon Cummins of the parent staff association.

 Ahead of construction of the permanent school, in 2021, a walkability audit of the area around the campus made a series of recommendations on how to make getting to and from the school safer for kids.